When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • removal of polyps;

-• the introduction of certain drugs, etc.
+• administration of certain drugs, etc.

-Gastroscopy is an endoscopic examination in which the doctor determines the condition of the esophagus, stomach cavity and duodenum.
+The gastroscopy procedure is an endoscopic examination in which the doctor determines the condition of the esophagus, stomach cavity and duodenum.
 It is carried out using a device called a gastroscope, which has a probe in the form of a flexible tube with a fiber-optic system.
 The specialist carefully inserts the instrument through the mouth and esophagus directly into the stomach.

 Types of gastroscopy